Kal Penn: Personal life

-In October 2021, while promoting his memoir, You Can’t Be Serious, Penn announced that he and his boyfriend of 11 years, named Josh, were engaged to be married.
-In regard to his sexual orientation, Penn said that he had "discovered [his] own sexuality as gay relatively late in life compared to many other people."
+In October 2021, while promoting his memoir, You Can't Be Serious, Penn announced that he and his boyfriend of 11 years, named Josh, were engaged.
+In regard to his sexual orientation, Penn said that he had "discovered [his] own sexuality relatively late in life compared to many other people."
 However, he feels that "there's no timeline on this stuff.
 People figure their shit out at different times in their lives, so I'm glad I did when I did."